CommonGround-Testing/zgw-playwright-base/Readme.txt

 Check the following:
-1 - the pom.xml has the correct version number for the library (1 higher than the latest one as this will become the new one) 2 - keep your pgp password at hand because you need it during the deploy
+1 - the pom.xml has the correct version number for the library (1 higher than the latest one as this will become the new one) 2 - keep your gpg password at hand because you need it during the deploy